 I think it’s hilarious they brought up Supernatural.
-Jokes are made – most of them fanservice – but there has been ZERO incest, unless you want to count when poor Mary had to kiss her dead father while he was possessed by a demon – and again, not technically incest, just a kiss.
+Jokes are made – most of them fanservice – but there has been ZERO incest, unless you want to count when poor Mary had to kiss her dead father while he was possessed by a demon – and again, just a kiss that she didn’t even want to do.
 If Supernatural was on HBO, you’d probably have to seal the deal with sex.
 But it’s on the CW.

-The second season is entitled Spartacus: Vengeance (10 episodes), and I’m thrilled it’s finally here.
+The second season is 10 episodes (Gods of the Arena was only 6), and I’m thrilled it’s finally here.
 I just rewatched Blood and Sand and Gods of the Arena in preparation, and I’m glad I did, because this isn’t a show that really gets old.
 The lyrical-ness of the dialogue and just all the pretty – the actors and the costumes and the – granted, CGI – landscapes and sky views – they all lend themselves to pleasurable repeat viewings.

-I read a review of Spartacus’ return episode – 2.01 Fugitivus (which aired last Friday) – and the amused reviewer noted that while he (I just assume almost all paid reviewers are men, is that strange?) had just remembered all the gore and graphic sex, he was surprised to be reminded while watching the new episode that the plot is actually rather complex, and a knowledge of the complicated history between characters was necessary in order to make proper sense of their current interactions.
+I read a review of Spartacus’ return episode – 2.01 Fugitivus (which aired last Friday) – and the amused reviewer noted that while he had just remembered all the gore and graphic sex, he was surprised to be reminded while watching the new episode that the plot is actually rather complex, and a knowledge of the complicated history between characters was necessary in order to make proper sense of their current interactions.

-I lamented the lack, not only of brothers and sisters, but of family in general when I first described the show.
+I lamented the lack, not only of brothers and sisters, but of family in general when I first watched the show.
 A lack soon to rectified, it would seem.

 The chance of incest in such shows set in centuries past (or their fantasy equivalent) seems to be even higher.
 Or at least that’s the impression I carry around with me.
-Part of that comes from actual historical circumstances – Cleopatra married to her brother, Anne Boleyn executed for incest, etc. And part of it from traditional patriarchal customs – the sister being the responsibility of the brother until she is married if their father is dead, the stronger familial ties, general familial centrality, and the tendency not to move to faraway places.
+Part of that comes from actual historical circumstances – Cleopatra married to her brother, Anne Boleyn executed for incest, etc. These things tend to get visited a lot.
+And part of it from traditional patriarchal customs – the sister being the responsibility of the brother until she is married if their father is dead, the stronger familial ties, general familial centrality, and the tendency not to move to faraway places.
 And most of it from the attempt of the writers/showrunners to create a sense that their setting is an entirely different place.
 What better way to do that than through incest?

 I was surprised that Spartacus didn’t have any incest, just because it seemed like the type of show that would go for that.
 It really liked pushing the envelope, and showing different kinds of sexual interactions.
 So, yeah, I was disappointed, especially because my reasons for hoping were understandable.